ESP32 Dev board Pinout, Specifications, datasheet and Schematic

 UART (Universal Asynchronous Receiver-Transmitter) Pins:

-ESP32 dev board has three UART interfaces, – UART0, UART1 and, UART2, which provide asynchronous communication between the UART-enabled devices up to a speed of 5 Mbps.
-UART interface in the dev board also consists of two extra pins that allow receiver and sender to alert each other of their current state – CTS and RTS signals pins.
+UART interface in the dev board also consists of two extra pins that allow the receiver and sender to alert each other of their current state – CTS and RTS signals pins.

-UART0 Pins:
+UART0 Pins

 • U0 TXD (GPIO1)